Adroiti/docs-for-code-review-tools/Pylint-consider-merging-isinstance.md

 ## Description

-Used when multiple consecutive `isinstance()` calls can be merged into one.
+Used when multiple consecutive `isinstance()` calls can be merged into one thus improving code readability.

 Example of **incorrect** code: